How to set a budget for business travel

 When employees book business travel using different platforms and apps, managing travel budgets and keeping track of spending can feel as chaotic as an airport customs lineup.

 As any experienced finance manager would know, logging into separate platforms to download individual invoices for reimbursement is tedious, difficult to track, and detrimental to expense management.

 To simplify invoice collection and expense reporting, find a travel management company with an all-in-one platform, where you can book flights, accommodation, and transfers all in one place.
 Ideally, the platform shouldwill also be easy to use, offer ample support, and plenty of trip options.

 TravelPerk offers the best business travel management solution in the travel industry, even for small businesses.
-Our platform offers the largest inventory of flights on the market and helps you find the best prices.
+Our platform offers an extensive inventory of flights and helps you find the best prices.

 2. Implement Real-Time Reporting